Sid Luckman: T-formation

-In 1940, during his second season with the Bears, Luckman took over the offense and led the Bears to the title game against Sammy Baugh and the Washington Redskins.
+In 1940, during his second season with the Chicago Bears, Luckman took over the offense and led the Bears to the title game against Sammy Baugh and the Washington Redskins.
 The Redskins had beaten the Bears, 7–3, during the regular season.
 Using the "man-in-motion" innovation to great advantage, the Bears destroyed the Redskins, 73–0, in a game stated to be "the most one-sided game in the history of the sport".
 Luckman passed only six times, with four completions and 102 yards in the rout.

 From 1940 to 1946, the Bears displayed their dominance in the game, playing in five NFL championship games, winning four, and posted a 54–17–3 regular-season record.
 In 1942, the Bears posted a perfect 11–0 record and outscored their opponents, 376–84, however, they lost the championship game to the Redskins.
 Although the T-formation had been used many years before Luckman joined the Chicago Bears, he was central to Chicago's successful use of this style of play because of his game-sense and versatility.
 Perfecting Halas' complex offensive scheme of fakes, men in motion, and quick-hitting runs, Luckman added the dimension of accurate downfield throwing.
 He was instrumental in his team's record-setting 73–0 win over the Washington Redskins in the 1940 NFL championship game.
 Sportscaster Jimmy Cannon once said in reference to Luckman's years at Columbia, "You had to be there to realize how great Sid was."
 Luckman later became a sought-after tutor and instructor for universities wishing to install the T-formation as an offense.

 Service with the Merchant Marine

 In 1943, as soon as the season had ended, Luckman volunteered as an ensign with the U. S. Merchant Marine.
 He was stationed stateside and while he could not practice with the team, he did receive permission to play for the Bears on game days during the following seasons.
-He returned again to the Bears, as a full-time occupation, in 1946 and led them to a fifth NFL championship.
+He returned to the Bears full-time in 1946 and led the team to another NFL championship, his fourth.